ray5273/comentario/docs/content/configuration/backend/dynamic.en.md

 and others.

+## Managing dynamic configuration

+You have to be a [superuser](/kb/permissions/superuser) to manage dynamic configuration.

 In order to view or edit the dynamic configuration, open the Administrative UI and navigate to `Administration` → `Configuration` → `Dynamic`.

 Any changes will be saved in the database and apply right away.